CloudM-Migrate/documentation/Endpoint-Configuration-Guides/FileSystem.md

 ---

+### Migrating to Google or M365

+File stored in a local network file share can be migrated to either Google Drive, Microsoft OneDrive or a SharePoint Teams Site.
+CloudM Migrate will need to be <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.html">installed</a> on a server in the network.
+Once completed the server will need to have the desired shares mapped to the CloudM Migrate server.
+If using a Cluster, each Secondary server will need the drive mappings done the same as the Primary server.

+### Supported Feature by Destination

 | Feature | Google Drive |	Microsoft One Drive / SharePoint Team Sites |
 | --- | --- | --- |